 - Transfer the lemon curd into a glass bowl or glass jar to cool completely in the refrigerator.
 Make sure to cover the lemon curd with plastic wrap to prevent a film from forming on the top.

-Avoiding That Metallic Aftertaste
+How to Avoid That Metallic Aftertaste

 The number one complaint I hear about any citrus curd recipe is that it has a metallic aftertaste.
 This can be caused by a few different things.
 Keep these in mind when making this recipe: